georgetown-cset/1790-ai-patent-data/README.md

 ## Application Fields Categories with Patent Classifications

 This dimension is concerned with the field of application described in a patent (where such an application is specified).
-The categories in this dimension are shown in the following table.
-The patent classifications used to assign patents to each category are listed in below.
+The categories in this dimension are shown in the following list.
+The patent classifications used to assign patents to each category are listed further below.
 Note: for all patent classifications listed, \* = right truncation, e.g. E21\* includes all subclasses within class E21.

 **Categories in the Application Fields Dimension**